US dentist on trial for wife’s 2016 safari death in Zambia

 The couple took frequent trips abroad; both were big-game hunting enthusiasts, and in 2016 Bianca wanted to bag a leopard.
 They traveled to southern Zambia’s Kafue National Park so she could do so.

 According to court documents, Bianca’s wishes went unfulfilled, and the Rudolphs were up early in their cabin about 5 a.m. on Oct.
-16, 2016, packing for the trip home when Larry Rudolph told Zambian police that he was in the bathroom when he heard the blast and his wife scream.
-He said he found her bleeding on the floor, a fatal wound to her heart, with a 12-gauge shotgun lying nearby.
-It was one of two guns that couple took on the trip, according to court documents.
+16, 2016, packing for the trip home when Larry, in the bathroom, heard the blast and his wife scream.
+He found her bleeding on the floor, a fatal wound to her heart, the 12-gauge shotgun lying nearby.

 Local authorities determined her death was accidental and that the gun may have fired as Bianca was packing it into a bag.
 Her distraught husband arranged for her cremation in Zambia before returning to the U.S., documents state.